cilium/cilium/Documentation/bpf.rst

 one register only has subregister reads, then instructions for setting the high 32-bit of the destination could be eliminated.

-Note inline assembly for BPF is currently unsupported.

 When writing C programs for BPF, there are a couple of pitfalls to be aware of, compared to usual application development with C. The following items describe some of the differences for the BPF model: